d-patel01/d-patel01/README.md

 <div align="center">

- 🔭 I’m currently working on **a marketplace**
+ 🔭 I’m currently working on **A M.S. in Business Analytics and Artificial Intelligence from UT Dallas**

- 🌱 I’m currently learning Business Analysis and Artificial Intelligence @ The University of Texas at Dallas
+ 🌱 I’m currently learning **about machine learning and the common programming languages in data science**